-Baccalaureate Field No restrictions.
+- Baccalaureate Field No restrictions.
 Prior academic work should include chemistry, biology, physics, and math.
-Biochemistry, cell biology, molecular biology, and physiology are also helpful.

-Other Requirements At least 2.75/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study.

-Tests Required GRE General.
-Preference is given to applicants with a combined verbal and quantitative GRE score of at least 1100 and an analytical writing score of at least 4.5.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Personal Statement Required.
-One page summarizing past academic and research experience (if any) and motivation for pursuing a PhD in Pharmacology.

-Nondegree Applicants Nondegree applicants must show adequate preparation to enroll in desired courses and must obtain the permission of the director of graduate studies.

-Master of Science Applicants The department does not admit students to a master's program.
+Biochemistry, cell biology, molecular biology, and physiology are also helpful. - Other Requirements At least 2.75/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study. - Tests Required GRE General.
+Preference is given to applicants with a combined verbal and quantitative GRE score of at least 1100 and an analytical writing score of at least 4.5. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Required. - Personal Statement Required.
+One page summarizing past academic and research experience (if any) and motivation for pursuing a PhD in Pharmacology. - Nondegree Applicants Nondegree applicants must show adequate preparation to enroll in desired courses and must obtain the permission of the director of graduate studies. - Master of Science Applicants The department does not admit students to a master's program.
 A student in the PhD program may be awarded a terminal master's degree if he or she decides not to complete the PhD, provided enough research has been accomplished to write and defend a thesis.

-Course Work Required Courses: All students must take or show proficiency in GCLS 501, 502, 503, 504, 505, 510.
+- Minimum Semester Hours Required 32. - Course Work Required Core: Students must take or show proficiency in three out of the four core GEMS courses: GCLS 500, 501, 502, and 503.
+Course selections will be made in consultation with the director of graduate studies based on the student's background and interests.
+Students must also take or show proficiency in GCLS 504, 505, and 506.
 In addition, students must take GCLS 515 and PCOL 501 and 502.
-Students in their second year and beyond must also register for PCOL 595 and 599 each semester.

-Electives: At least 2 semester hours must be in 500-level didactic courses in the department.

-Thesis, Project, or Course-Work-Only Options Thesis required.
-No other options are available.

-Other Requirements Students may be called upon to assist in aspects of teaching and research activities of the department.
+Students in their second year and beyond must also register for PCOL 595 and 598 each semester. - Electives: At least 2 semester hours must be in 500-level didactic courses in the department. - Comprehensive Examination None. - Thesis, Project, or Course-Work-Only Options Thesis required.
+No other options are available. - Other Requirements Students may be called upon to assist in aspects of teaching and research activities of the department.
 Students are expected to attend special seminars sponsored by the department.

-Course Work Required Courses: All students must take or show proficiency in GCLS 501, 502, 503, 504, 505, 510.
+- Minimum Semester Hours Required 96 from the baccalaureate. - Course Work Required Core: Students must take or show proficiency in three out of the four core GEMS courses: GCLS 500, 501, 502, and 503.
+Course selections will be made in consultation with the director of graduate studies based on the student's background and interests.
+Students must also take or show proficiency in GCLS 504, 505, and 506.
 In addition, students must take GCLS 515 and PCOL 501 and 502.
-Students in their second year and beyond must also register for PCOL 595 and 599 each semester.

-Electives: At least 2 semester hours must be in 500-level didactic courses in the department.

-Dissertation Required.

-Other Requirements Students may be called upon to assist in aspects of the teaching and research activities of the department.
+Students in their second year and beyond must also register for PCOL 595 and 599 each semester. - Electives: At least 2 semester hours must be in 500-level didactic courses in the department. - Preliminary Examination Required. - Dissertation Required. - Other Requirements Students may be called upon to assist in aspects of the teaching and research activities of the department.
 Students are expected to attend special seminars sponsored by the department.